JQIamo/eagle-config/README.md

 Repeat for the design rules, scripts, ULPs, etc.

+## Enabling advanced menus with JQI customizations

+Copy the file eagle.scr inside scr-jqi into the default eagle scr library ($EAGLEDIR/scr) It is suggested to rename current eagle.scr into eagle_old.scr so that it will be possibile to restore it

+Copy all the files in the directory icons into the same directory where eagle binary files are installed: this will add all JQI customized icons to the Eagle GUI.

 ## Project versioning

 This repository is for "configuration" files, eg, a condensed set of libraries and scripts for the power user.